divishakh/ide/docs/prd.md

 ## 3. Core Features
 \n### 3.1 Landing Page
+- A welcoming home page that introduces the platform\n- Use the provided image (image.png) as the hero visual on the home page to create an aesthetic, immersive experience
+- Adjust the color tones of image.png dynamically to match light mode and dark mode themes
+- Display the provided logo (image-2.png) prominently in the header or branding area
-- A welcoming home page that introduces the platform\n- Clear call-to-action buttons for 'Sign In' and 'Log In'
+- Clear call-to-action buttons for 'Sign Up' and 'Log In'
 - Brief overview of key features and benefits
 - Smooth transition to the main editor interface after authentication

 ### 3.2 User Authentication
+- **Mandatory Sign Up/Log In before starting work**: Users must authenticate before accessing the editor
-- Sign In functionality for new users to create accounts
+- Sign Up functionality for new users to create accounts
 - Log In functionality for existing users\n- Secure authentication flow\n- Session management to maintain user state
+\n### 3.3 Code Editor

-### 3.3 Code Editor\n- Support for code input, editing, and advanced syntax highlighting
+- Support for code input, editing, and advanced syntax highlighting
 - Implemented using Monaco Editor for VS Code-like experience
 - Real-time code auto-completion suggestions while typing
 - IntelliSense-style code hints and parameter information
 - Snippet suggestions based on language context

-### 3.4 Input and Output Handling
+\n### 3.4 Input and Output Handling
-- Separate dedicated section for user input
-- Separate dedicated section for displaying code output
+- Separate dedicated section for user input\n- Separate dedicated section for displaying code output
 - Interactive input area that appears when code execution requires user input
 - Clear visual distinction between input and output sections
 - Support for multiple input requests during single execution